rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/registry.md

 route: "/dashboard/accounts"
 ```

-The `route` property registers the supplied route with Reaction.
+The `route` property registers the supplied route with demand.
 Once registered, you'll be able to visit this route by navigating directly to `example.com/shop-prefix/your-route`.

 If you have more than one shop, you'll need to use the shop prefix when visiting a route directly.
 See also: [Routing Docs].